boazbk/crypto/lec_13_handshake.md

 * The adversary then starts many connections with the server with ciphertexts related to $c$, and observes whether they succeed or fail (and in what way they fail, if they do).
 It turns out that based on this information, the adversary would be able to recover the key $k$.

-Specifically, the version of RSA (known as PKCS $\sharp$ V1.5) used in the SSL V3.0 protocol requires the value $x$ to have a particular format, with the top two bytes having a certain form.
+Specifically, the version of RSA (known as PKCS ＃V1.5) used in the SSL V3.0 protocol requires the value $x$ to have a particular format, with the top two bytes having a certain form.
 If in the course of the protocol, a server decrypts $y$ and gets a value $x$ not of this form then it would send an error message and halt the connection.
 While the designers of SSL V3.0 might not have thought of it that way, this amounts to saying that an SSL V3.0 server supplies to any party an oracle that on input $y$ outputs $1$ iff $y^{d} \pmod{m}$ has this form, where $d = e^{-1} \pmod|\Z^*_m|$ is the secret decryption key.
 It turned out that one can use such an oracle to invert the RSA function.